 What size of solar panel should I use?

 Solar panels come in a variety of sizes.
 To make it easy to choose which size is best for you, we make the following recommendations.

-To simply trickle charge your engine battery we suggest you use a minimum solar panel size of 30 watts.
-To trickle charge a single leisure battery, use at least 50 watts.
+To simply trickle charge your engine or leisure battery we suggest you use a minimum solar panel size of 50 watts.
+This will trickle charge your battery ready for the next trip.

 Most owners will want much more power so we recommend a panel of at least 100 watts on a motorhome.
 This will provide a good maintenance charge and will keep your battery in good order.
 During the summer months in the UK this panel size will provide some extra power and significantly reduce the need for a mains connection.